Back to blog

 • Within 5 percentage points: Urgent.
 A response strategy can move you there in weeks.

 • 15+ points away: Long game.
-But the compounding starts now.
+But compounding starts now.
 Every day you wait is a day of lost momentum.

 How many hours per week are you spending on reviews?